 On the south-eastern tip of Upolu facing Nuutele Island is the picturesque beach at Lalomanu in a truly spectacular setting with stunning mountains, offshore islands and fine white sands.
 The coast between Lalomanu and Saleapaga is one of the most scenic in Samoa with views of the razor-back mountain ridges and of secluded wild beaches.

 The south west coast of Upolu has a few small traditional fishing villages off the main road which are great places to experience traditional Samoan life.
-At Saanapu, there's a peaceful board walk across protected mangrove beaches and snorkeling lagoons.
+At Saanapu, there's a peaceful board walk across protected mangrove beaches and snorkelling lagoons.
 This coast is inaccessible by road except for one small track to Salamumu Village and offers a truly pristine beach environment.

-The largest island is neighboring Savai'i, an hour by ferry from the west tip of Upolu, or a 20 minute flight from Apia.
+The largest island is neighbouring Savai'i, an hour by ferry from the west tip of Upolu, or a 20 minute flight from Apia.
 Savai'i is the last place in the world to see the sunset each day, and what a sunset it is!!
 Savai'i has an even more traditional village society and has some beautiful natural attractions including blowholes, virgin forests canopy walks, waterfalls and lava fields making this a geologists haven.
 On Savai'i, you'll get a true insight into the traditional Samoan way of life.

 The south coast has few villages and lots of open space.
 There's a nice beach at Satuiatua, the tapa cloth making village, and a little further along the coast is the "must-see" Alofaaga blowholes and coastal walk.
 The greatest attraction of the region is the Tafua Peninsula to the south of town with its huge accessible crater and splendid wild coastal views.

 On the south-western side of the peninsula is the lovely Ananoa Beach with its excellent offshore surfing and a few miles on is the turn off for AfuAau Waterfall.
 This refreshing waterfall plummets from virgin forest into a deep natural and fresh swimming pool.

 The east coast of Savaii is the most developed stretch with some lovely traditional villages, extraordinarily large churches, and several picturesque beaches and snorkelling lagoons.